Blackstone / GSO Senior Floating Rate Term Fund (NYSE:BSL) Plans $0.07 Monthly Dividend

-Blackstone / GSO Senior Floating Rate Term Fund (NYSE:BSL) declared a monthly dividend on Monday, March 15th, Wall Street Journal reports.
-Stockholders of record on Friday, April 23rd will be paid a dividend of 0.073 per share on Friday, April 30th.
-This represents a $0.88 dividend on an annualized basis and a dividend yield of 5.76%.
-The ex-dividend date is Thursday, April 22nd.
+Blackstone / GSO Senior Floating Rate Term Fund (NYSE:BSL) declared a monthly dividend on Thursday, March 11th, Zacks reports.
+Shareholders of record on Wednesday, March 24th will be paid a dividend of 0.073 per share on Wednesday, March 31st.
+This represents a $0.88 dividend on an annualized basis and a yield of 5.77%.
+The ex-dividend date is Tuesday, March 23rd.

 Receive News & Ratings for Blackstone / GSO Senior Floating Rate Term Fund Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Blackstone / GSO Senior Floating Rate Term Fund and related companies with MarketBeat.com's FREE daily email newsletter.